🇹🇼

 Traditional Restaurants

-Traditional Taiwanese noodle shops and rice restaurants use pork lard as the default cooking fat — it is rarely mentioned on the menu.
+Traditional Taiwanese noodle shops and rice restaurants use pork lard as the default cooking fat; it is rarely mentioned on the menu.
 Fried rice, pan-fried noodles, and rice congee at non-specialist venues are the highest-risk dishes.
-Outside the city, staff may have limited experience with the distinction between 素 and 全素.
-Ask 有沒有用豬油 before ordering.
+Outside the cities, staff may have limited experience with the distinction between 素 and 全素.
+Ask about cooking fat before ordering anything fried.

 🛕